mafintosh/hyperdb/README.md

 `left` are the nodes for a key found in the `db` and `right` are the nodes found in the `checkout`.
 If no nodes exist in the `db` for the key `left` will be `null` and vice versa.

-#### `var stream = db.createHistoryStream([key], [options])`
+#### `var stream = db.createHistoryStream([options])`

 Returns a readable stream of node objects covering all historic values since the beginning of time.
-Provide `key` as the first argument to limit historic values to that key.

 Nodes are emitted in topographic order, meaning if value `v2` was aware of value `v1` at its insertion time, `v1` must be emitted before `v2`.

 To emit the nodes in reverse order pass `{reverse: true}` as an option.

-Reverse option currently does not work when the stream is limited to a specific key.
+#### `var stream = db.createKeyHistoryStream(key)`

+Returns a readable stream of node objects covering all historic values for a specific key.

+Results are returned with the latest value first.

 #### `var stream = db.replicate([options])`